rittersport72/rust-iff-parameter/README.md

 ## Mode 3A Code
 Mode 3A Code is used in civil aviation as transponder code for aircraft identification.
 Mode 3A record shall be included in Parameter 3 of Fundamental Operational Data record of IFF PDU.
 This is a 16 bit record.
-The code range is from 0000 to 7777.
+The code range is from 0000 to 7777 octal.
 For example for Mode 3A code 7461:
 The first digit (7) is code element (A), next digit (4) is code element (B), next digit (6) is code element (C), and last digit (1) is code element (D).